elvisvukesu/bootcamp-java-mysql/README.md

       mysql-network:
         driver: bridge

-Create a shell script to export all the environmental variables needed for the containers
+Create a shell script to export all the environmental variables needed for the containers.

     touch env-vars.sh